nathanlewan/express-api-scaffold/README.md

 process.env.logger.info('test')
 </code>
 ```
-environment variables can be set using a .env file, and will be added to process.env.scaffolding.globalEnvironment
+environment variables can be set using a .env file, and will be added to global.Scaffold.globalEnvironment
 - **hostname**: [name of server]
 - **port**: [port of server]
 - **webProtocol**: [http/https]